 THE POETS

 Words and the images, associations, feelings and emotions they conjure are the impulse for my creative work.
-I’m attracted to gestures, rhythm, rhyme, turns of phrase and evocative words.
+I’m attracted to gestures, rhythm and rhyme, turns of phrase and evocative words.
 Something in one poem distinguishes it from another and separates those that are best read from others that have a certain music in them.
 It’s not always definable for me.
 Some poems just sing.

 I am drawn to a wide variety of texts that express our shared human experience and emotive life.
 Some are challenging, some tender and comforting, some quirky.
 They often have a spiritual or sacred quality, though usually not specific to one religious tradition.
 Above all, they have a certain resonance for me and, hopefully, for those that sing and hear them.